sergant210/ZoomX/README.md

 * zoomx_file_snippets_path - absolute path to file snippets.
 You can specify multiple paths by separating them with ";".
 By default, `{core_path}elements/snippets/`.
 * zoomx_template_dir - full path to [template files](https://www.smarty.net/docs/en/variable.template.dir.tpl).
 By default, `{core_path}components/zoomx/templates/`.
 * zoomx_theme - site theme. it's a folder name in the template directory.
 It allows you to manage site themes.
 By default, `default`.
-* zoomx_template_extension - template file extension.
-It's used for convenience and for security reasons.
-By default, "tpl".
 * zoomx_use_zoomx_parser_as_default - use the specified template engine (Smarty by-default) instead of the MODX parser.
 #### Routing area
 * zoomx_cache_routes - enables route caching.
 Caution!
 Turn it on only if controllers are used in routes.
 By default, `false`.